Canyoning: Keeper potholes

 Some canyoneering, especially in sandstone slots, involves escaping from large potholes.
 Also called "keeper potholes," these features, carved out by falling water at the bottom of a drop in the watercourse, are circular pits that often contain water that is too deep to stand up in and whose walls are too smooth to easily climb out of.
 Canyoneers use several unique and creative devices to escape potholes, including hooks used for aid climbing attached to long poles and specialized weighted bags that are attached to ropes and tossed over the lip of a pothole.

 Very narrow slots

 Narrow slot canyons, especially those narrower than humans, present difficult obstacles for canyoners.
-At times a canyoner is forced to climb up (using chimneying or off-width climbing techniques) to a height where one can comfortably maneuver laterally with pressure on both walls of the canyon.
+At times a canyoner is forced to climb up (using chimneying or off-width climbing techniques) to a height where one can comfortably manoeuvre laterally with pressure on both walls of the canyon.
 This tends to be strenuous and can require climbing high above the canyon floor, unprotected, for long periods of time.
 Failure to complete the required moves could result in being trapped in a canyon where rescue is extremely difficult.
-Past rescues have required extensive rigging systems and dishsoap to extract stuck canyoners.
+Past rescues have required extensive rigging systems and dish soap to extract stuck canyoners.

 Narrow sandstone slot canyons tend to have abrasive walls which rip clothing and gear, and can cause painful skin abrasion as a canyoner moves or slides along them.